umitkara/Data-Structures/README.md

 - **Circular Buffer**:

-    A circular buffer, circular queue, cyclic buffer or ring buffer is uses a single, fixed-size buffer(temprory memorry area) as if it were connected end-to-end.
+    A circular buffer, circular queue, cyclic buffer or ring buffer is uses a single, fixed-size buffer(temporary memory area) as if it were connected end-to-end.

     It is a **FIFO** data structure that is full when the last element is inserted and the first element is removed.